you never expect someone to research

 my only intention was to interact with adults.

-beyond that, i was in my twenties
+outside of that, i was in my twenties

-it was acceptable for me to connect with
+and it was acceptable for me to connect with

 adults older and younger than me.

-and i also have a limited dating pool
+i have a limited dating pool

 because of who i am gender-wise.